slackhq/slack-api-docs/methods/groups.rename.md

-This method renames a private group.
+This method renames a private channel.

 ## Arguments

 {ARGS}

+## Naming

+Private channel names can only contain lowercase letters, numbers, hyphens, and underscores, and must be 21 characters or less.
+We will validate the submitted channel name and modify it to meet the above criteria.
+When calling this method, we recommend storing the channel's `name` value that is returned in the response.

 ## Response